apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.am.clientModeTreatDisconnectAsFailed</code></td>
   <td>false</td>
   <td>
+  In managed yarn-client mode, when am disconnect with driver, am will finish application with SUCCESS final status since in interactive command line application user always directly kill the driver such as spark-sql, spark-shell etc.., but when there is network issue cause am disconnected with driver, YarnClientSchedulerBackend.MonitorThread will get application report from RM that this application is finished with
+  SUCCESS final status then call SparkContext.stop() cause application exit with exit code 0.
+The caller side will get exitcode(0) and then think this application as succeed and won't rerun. " +
-  Whether to make application failed when am lose connection with driver in client mode.
+  When true, am will finish application as FAILED final status when am lose connection with driver in client mode.
   </td>
   <td>3.3.0</td>
 </tr>